nimzi/FunctionalProgramming/README.md

 More specifically, we can observe this evolution in the form of improved pattern matching, improved support for definition of lambdas, and the tendency toward syntactic concision in the well established languages such as C#, Java, JavaScript and even in the extemporaneous C++.
 The more modern languages are powerhouses of features that support FP concepts out of the box with some notable exponents such as Scala and F# even daring to support the M-word (well... more on that later).
 The features include Sum types, Type classes, Generic constraints, Custom Operators, and even types systems with **global resolution** (Rust, OCaml, F#) or type deduction that escapes function definitions.
 Moreover the features as a rule are complemented by very purposeful concise (but not cryptic) sytax that facilitates a style of programming that I am about to describe.

-## Starting with a little bit of syntax
+## How syntax and semantics promote functional thought process

 So, I just said that OO and FP are more complimentary than they are in conflict and I stand by what I said.
 However, contrasting **syntax** that is **typically** associated with OO is a good point to start our journey.
 Of course there is no avoiding of picking a target language for this "exercise" in contrast and I will start with an ML derivative such as (OCaml, F#) and will contrast is with something from the variety of the likes of  C# or Java or, say, Python and Javascript.